 A 2014 infographic from 9Lenses provides an outlook on the current and future management consulting industry.
 As of 2014, there were approximately 788,038 management consultants in the U.S. From 2012 to 2022, this number is set to grow by 19%.
 Interestingly, the majority of consultants see this type of job as temporary, using it as a springboard for a full-time company position or as a career transition.

-According to this infographic, 61% of consultants only remain in this career for up to fie years while 28% work as consultants from give to fifteen years.
+According to this infographic, 61% of consultants only remain in this career for up to five years.
+Meanwhile, 28% work as consultants from give to fifteen years.
 Only 11% remain consultants for over 15 years.
-This is despite the fact that salaries range from $72,000 to $141,000 and the number of people actually accepted into consulting jobs is small in relation to the applicants.
+This is despite the fact that salaries range from $72,000 to $141,000.
+Also, the number of people actually accepted into consulting jobs is small in relation to the applicants.
 For example, the research gathered by 9Lenses found that, of 2,000 applicants for positions in a major consulting firm, only eight received offers.

 When it comes to IT consulting, Global Industry Analysts, Inc. estimates that it will become a global market of $255 billion in 2015.
 The report noted some of the key drivers for this increasing size: